 - an out-of-the-ordinary service.

-The media crave the freshest, the best, and the hottest news.
-If a brand can offer such news, it has a great chance of getting high-level publicity.
+The media craves the hottest and best news.
+If a brand can offer such news, it has a great chance of getting a high level of publicity.

-The IT market trendsetters of today, such as Microsoft, Intel, Dell, Oracle, Cisco, and SAP were the first who posted their news releases and other PR content on The Wall Street Journal, Business Week, Forbes, Fortune, and others.
+The IT market trendsetters of today such as Microsoft, Intel, Dell, Oracle, Cisco, and SAP were the first to post their news releases and other PR content through The Wall Street Journal, Business Week, Forbes, Fortune, and others.
 They still do so, publishing hundreds of pieces every day.
-Thanks to this, even those non-techie persons know about Intel or Microsoft.
+Thanks to this, even your 80-year-old grandmother has probably heard about Intel or Microsoft.

-Publicity can be gained without cost.
-If your news is really explosive, editors will grab the opportunity and publish the catchy headline.
-Just bear in mind that media can use such information for their own purposes.
-The form in which it will be presented — whether it will be changed or reduced — depends only on journalists.
+Publicity is interesting because it can be gained without cost.
+If your news is really explosive, editors will grab the opportunity and publish it with a catchy headline.
+Just bear in mind that the media can use such information for their own purposes.
+The way in which it will be presented, whether it will be changed or reduced, depends only on the journalists.
 Counting on such publicity for increasing sales is something that can be considered too much of a risk.
 This type of strategy is more apt for creating a positive company image.

 How PRNEWS.io Helps with Publicity

-It’s wiser getting publicity on your own terms.
-PRNEWS.io offers a Publicity package to meet your needs.
+It’s much smarter to get publicity on your own terms and PRNEWS.io offers a Publicity package to meet your needs.
 Just choose the number of media publications you need and we will take care of the rest.

 Publicity is good for companies that create media space around a brand and work at their brand awareness.
 If you need your brand to be familiar to a vast audience, then you definitely need publications in the media.